-Start off at the Main Gate where you can obtain a map
+Start at Hokkaido University's Main Gate where you can obtain a map

 This is the south-to-north course highly recommended by the staff of the Hokudai Public Relations Office.

 Central lawn → Elm forest (Faculty of Science lawn) → The Hokkaido University Museum → row of poplar trees → row of gingko trees → and a short ways away, the Sapporo Agricultural College Farm No. 2.

 No spot is left unmentioned, heightening the excitement that lies ahead.

 It is best to start off at the entrance to the Main Gate on the south side.
 About a seven-minute walk from the JR Hokkaido Station North Exit, around one-third of the places to see are clustered on the south side of the campus.

 The Sapporo campus covers 1.77 million square meters.
 It is so huge that it is easy to become lost if not careful, so after first entering at the main gate, you will see the Elm Forest Information Center immediately to the left and there you can obtain a map of the campus.

 Information Center Erumunomoriインフォメーションセンター「エルムの森」

 - Address 〒060-0808 北海道札幌市北区北8条西5 北海道大学構内／Hokkaido University, Kita8-jonishi, Kita-ku Sapporo-shi, Hokkaido, 060-0808, Japan